astorDev/Astor.Background/README.md

 ```

 The first action will:
-- declare exchange `numbers.supply`.
+- Declare exchange `numbers.supply`.
 If you don't need this, just remove DeclareExchange
-- declare queue `Template_TryParse`
+- Declare queue `Template_TryParse`
-- bind `Template_TryParse` with `numbers.supply`
+- Bind `Template_TryParse` with `numbers.supply`
-- consume `Template_TryParse` by running the action method with deserialized from json received from the queue
+- Consume `Template_TryParse` by running the action method with arguments deserialized from json received from the queue

 The second action will:
-- declare queue `Template_GetTime`
+- Declare queue `Template_GetTime`
-- publishes the service schedule so that the action will be fired once in 10 seconds.
+- Publishes the service schedule so that the action will be fired once in 10 seconds.
 If you need it to run at specific times, use `RunsEveryDayAt`.
-- consume `Template_GetTime` by running the action method
+- Consume `Template_GetTime` by running the action method

-In addition to that, every action execution result will be published to `background-logs` exchange for further consumption by Background.Management.Service
+In addition to that, every action execution result will be published to `background-logs` exchange for further consumption by Background.Management.Service.
 The remaining is up to you to implement.
-The Framework tries to look as close to the ASP .NET MVC as possible, so the remaining should look familiar, including dependency injection.
+The framework tries to look as close to the ASP .NET MVC as possible, so the remaining should look familiar, including dependency injection.